-I have recently completed and qualified in BSL Level 1 and 2.
-I have started signing songs for the Deaf community and the hearing community in my area.
+I am qualified in BSL at Level 2 and have started signing songs for both the Deaf and hearing community in my area.
 I have my own song signing group that meets every other Thursday, where we have fun learning new signs and dancing to the music.
-I love music and I feel everybody – regardless of shape, colour, size, ability – should enjoy the pleasures that come through music.[read more=”Read more” less=”Read less”] With my YouTube channel and my Facebook page, I believe many people hearing and deaf, are enjoying every part of music.
-My goal in life is to show everybody this beautiful language and to abolish the communication difficulties in our society.
+I love music and I feel everybody – regardless of shape, colour, size, or ability – should enjoy the pleasures which come through music.

 I truly believe that in the 21st century we should not have any communication barriers between deaf people and hearing people.
-It would be an amazing achievement if we could all stand together and have this beautiful language taught in schools so that the next generation has it easier than last. [/read]
+It would be an amazing achievement if we could all stand together and have this beautiful language taught in schools so that the next generation has it easier than last.

 I am part of the Deaf Rave collective and a featured member of the Midi Music Company CICAS artist development programme.
-“Signkid is leading the way for deaf artists worldwide.
-Beautiful lyricism and poetic delivery with movement and energy… One to watch”.
-(Midi Music web profile).
+Midi Music said, “Signkid is leading the way for deaf artists worldwide.
+Beautiful lyricism and poetic delivery with movement and energy… One to watch.”

-I’m Tamara from “Tamara’s Signed Songs UK”.
+I’m Tamara from Tamara’s Signed Songs UK.
 I’m a CODA (Child of Deaf Adults), as well as having two older siblings who are profoundly deaf.
 I am the only person in my family that can hear.
-I’m proud to say that BSL was my first language, I have a deaf identity.
+I’m proud to say that BSL was my first language and I have a deaf identity.

 Music was my escape to the hearing world.
 I started signing along to songs as a way to remember the lyrics.
 My sister would ask me to help her follow the lyrics and rhythm from her pop idols.
 Though profoundly deaf she managed to follow and enjoy the songs.

-I’ve seen the struggles deaf people have to overcome first hand.
-Especially those that are deaf with additional disabilities.
+I’ve seen the struggles deaf people have to overcome first-hand.
+Especially those who are deaf with additional disabilities.
 This is an area that is close to my heart.
-I feel that there isn’t enough awareness or assistance in that sector.
-Wanting to aid, I set up Harlow Deaf Club (HDC) with my mum and sister.
+I feel that there isn’t enough awareness or assistance in that sector so I set up Harlow Deaf Club (HDC) with my mum and sister.

-After my sister recorded me signing the song ‘Santa Claus is Coming To Town’ for the HDS kids Christmas party and published it on Facebook, it received 1000s of views and shares, and people started inboxing me with song requests.
-It made me aware that even today there is still nothing out there to help people with hearing difficulties to follow music.
+After my sister recorded me signing the song ‘Santa Claus is Coming To Town’ for the HDS kids’ Christmas party and published it on Facebook, it received thousands of views and shares, and people started messaging me with song requests.
+It made me aware that even today there is still little out there to help people with hearing difficulties to follow music.

-I’mWayne Barrow, I’m a performer of signed songs & founder of Wayne Barrow Academy, where we teach signed songs.
-I am a huge supporter of SignHealth because of all the fundamental work they do within the deaf community.
-I have a huge passion for mental health, and their BSL Healthy Minds is something I truly support.
-Mental health plays a huge part in everyone’s lives, and accessing mental health as a deaf person isn’t easy. [read more=”Read more” less=”Read less”]
+I’m Wayne Barrow, I’m a performer of signed songs and founder of Wayne Barrow Academy, where we teach signed songs.
+I am a huge supporter of SignHealth because of all the fundamental work it does within the deaf community.
+I have a huge passion for mental health, and their psychological therapy service is something I truly support.
+Mental health plays a huge part in everyone’s lives, and accessing mental health as a deaf person isn’t easy.

-Check out Wayne’s website here. [/read]
+Check out Wayne’s website here.